-The Michigan Liquid Assed Fund Plus (MILAF+) is an external pooled investment fund that includes qualified investments in accordance with the applicable sections of the School Code.
-MILAF+ is not regulated or registered with the Securities Exchange Commission.
-The MILAF+ Fund is rated AAAm by Standard and Poor's and is carried at amortized cost.
-The MILAF+ MAX Class requires a 14-day redemption notice.
+The Michigan Liquid Asset Fund Plus (MILAF+) is an external pooled investment fund that includes qualified investments in accordance with the applicable sections of the School Code.
+MILAF is not regulated or registered with the Securities Exchange Commission.
+The MILAF+ fund is carried at amortized cost and is rated AAAm by Standard & Poor's rating agency.
+The MILAF+ Max Class requires a 14-day redemption notice.